Bicycle Accident Lawyer Melbourne, FL

 4 Things To Do After a Bicycle Accident

 If you are a cyclist, you need to take extra precautions when riding.
 Many bicycle accidents are preventable if you pay sufficient attention to your surroundings.
 While some roads have bike lanes, many more do not, increasing the risk to you.
 Aside from wearing a helmet to protect against brain injury, there is little else protecting you in the event a car does hit you, or if you hit a pothole or debris.

 According to Outside Magazine, in 2020, there were more than 697 bicycling accident deaths in the United States, which seems to be an improvement in the fatality rate, keep in mind that there was far less vehicular traffic on the roads for months at a time during pandemic lockdowns.
-Here are four things a bicycle accident lawyer in Melbourne, FL, such as Tuttle Law would suggest you do after a bicycle accident.
+Here are four things a bicycle accident lawyer in Melbourne, FL, such as Tuttle Larsen, P.A. would suggest you do after a bicycle accident.